eclipse-tractusx/sig-release/docs/technical-release-engineering.md

 - Keep the test pyramid intact: unit and component tests remain in product CI and are a prerequisite for release participation, not part of TRE execution.
 TRE runs few, high-value validation levels: deployment smoke tests, selected integration tests and cross-participant end-to-end flows.
 - Every pilot product declares a machine-readable minimum smoke set: health and readiness endpoints, successful chart installation and API reachability.
 One option is to extend the existing `.tractusx` metadata file.
 That file's schema is owned by the Release Guidelines (TRGs) and consumed by the quality checks in `sig-infra`, so extending it is a cross-repository change that requires a TRG change request and the agreement of the TRG owners — it cannot be decided within TRE alone (*provisional; see Section 13.4*).
 Until then, a TRE-local declaration file avoids blocking the pilot.
+- Archetypal test guidance: for each product archetype (for example a reference application or an EDC extension), TRE defines where tests live, how they are declared and how they are executed.
+The schema must stand from the beginning, even while only few test cases exist, so contributors always know where and how to add tests.
 - Test data is code: all required data is seeded automatically and deterministically through the umbrella seeding mechanism; manually prepared data disqualifies a scenario as release evidence.
+Test data is supplied per use case: the product under test delivers its product-specific data; the umbrella components (e.g. wallet, verifiable credentials) provide the dataspace prerequisites.
 - Identity and trust bootstrap is automated and repeatable for every participant in the validation topology.
 - Tests must be idempotent and re-runnable; flaky tests are quarantined and tracked, not silently retried.
-- Trigger model for recurring validation (*provisional*): scheduled nightly runs on the current release-candidate manifest during the release phase, a run on every manifest change, and on-demand runs for triage.
+- Trigger granularity for recurring validation is a deliberate implementation decision, not a concept gap: push-/merge-based, scheduled nightly and manually triggered runs (e.g. by test management) are all viable.
+With roughly 25 participating repositories, the trade-off between fast feedback and runner load is made during implementation.
-- Every run publishes results (pass/fail, logs, versions) to the evidence store, and mirrors them to X-Ray for the participants who use it; failed runs are explicitly triaged as product defect or environment defect.
+- Every run publishes results (pass/fail, logs, versions) to the public evidence store; failed runs are explicitly triaged as product defect or environment defect.
+- TRE does not mandate code-coverage thresholds: coverage enforcement (e.g. SonarCloud with 70–80 % targets) was rejected by the committers in the past.
+How coverage expectations are handled remains an open point (Section 13.4).
 - Contract testing between dataspace components is a recommended evolution step to catch interface drift before end-to-end execution (*provisional*).

 ### 10.2 Security Gates